Creating over-the-top fun in your love life that’s so good your neighbors will be jealous and your kids will cringe.

 Mission 4: The Grocery Store Makeout Challenge

 Next time you’re buying milk, grab her and kiss her like you’re in a ‘90s music video.
 If security kicks you out, congratulations—you win.
 If not, try harder next time.
-The goal is to get banned from Kroger, because nothing says “I love you” like “We’re not allowed back here after dark.”
+The goal is to get banned from Safeway, because nothing says “I love you” like “We’re not allowed back here after dark.”

 Public displays of affection are hot, and getting banned from a grocery store is legendary.
 If she laughs, you’ve won the game.
 If she doesn’t, ask her if she’s ever truly lived, and then buy her ice cream to soften the blow of her boring existence.